vime-js/vime/README.md

 the minimal number of steps required to perform the change you're seeking, whether this is updating computed properties or the DOM.
 Through inserting import statements of only small utility like functions, and taking advantage of treeshaking, the final bundle size is ridiculously small.
-There is stil the hovering question of does it scale, for that checkout [Yes but does it scale?][does-it-scale]
+There is still the hovering question of does it scale, for that checkout [Yes but does it scale?][does-it-scale]

 * **Performant**.
 In contrast with a virtual DOM approach, which comes with the overhead of being stored in memory and the cost of diffing (see [Virtual DOM is Pure Overhead][vdom-overhead]),